M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 29 active-X
+Version 9.8 Revision 30 active-X
+1. Font Load/Remove see Help Font
+2. HSL() function.  see Help HSL(

 New version for Info.gsb (new banker algorithm)
 New sign key for binaries